How to Make a Great Quick-Reference Guide

 Next, resize and adjust your screenshots as needed.

 Step 6.
-Add written content
+Add text

 Finally, add descriptions and instructions in the corresponding sections in the spaces provided to the right of the template, and add a title in the title box.
+Make sure you keep it short and simple!

 Common types of quick-reference guides